stnor/hue-temp-logger/README.md

 I deployed the project on an old Raspberry PI 2 running Debian.
 Node 21/Express, SQLite3.

 ## Notes
-Endpoint, credentials, sensor friendly names are hardcoded in temperature.js
+Endpoint, credentials, sensor friendly names are hardcoded in temperature.js.

+The systemd-service has a hard coded directory and username too.